 the most pleasant aroma, Greek coffee is distinctive throughout Europe for its superior quality.

-Your tour around the city of Athens, however, revolves around relishing the groundbreaking landmarks
+Your travel guide and tour around the city of Athens, however, revolves around relishing the groundbreaking landmarks

 in the city of ancient wisdom.
 So start by making your way in the Acropolis.